 Handwashing is extremely important for everyone visiting the unit.
-Sink and handwashing instructions are provided at the entrance to the unit and in all the nurseries.
+Handwashing instructions are provided at the entrance to the unit and in all the nurseries.
 Please remove watches and bracelets, roll up your sleeves and use the gel lotion provided after washing and drying your hands.

 Please let us know if you or your visitors have been unwell or have recently been in contact with chicken pox.

 Coin operated lockers are provided for items to be stored during your visit.